lern-fair-file-sharing/backend/readme.md

 Has it's roots as a Rest API originally from Social Desktop.
 Here with Nextcloud: Advanced features that would usually require an admin console like adding a new user

 #### 🛠️ API Functionality
-The Webdav functionality is documented [here](https://docs.nextcloud.com/server/19/developer_manual/client_apis/OCS/ocs-api-overview.html).
+The OCS functionality is documented [here](https://docs.nextcloud.com/server/19/developer_manual/client_apis/OCS/ocs-api-overview.html).
 For tested functions check out the [postmanfile](https://github.com/lern-fair-file-sharing/backend/tree/master/documentation).